knative/serving/docs/debugging/application-debugging-guide.md

 If you don't know the name of your route rule, use the ```kubectl get routerule``` command to find it.

-This returns the configuration of your route rule.
+The command returns the configuration of your route rule.
 Compare the domains between your route and route rule; they should match.

 ### Check ingress status
 Enter: